nsheff/LOLA/README.md

       * file2.bed
       * file3.bed
     * collection2
+      * bed files...
+    * collection3
-    * collection 3
+      * bed files...

-Then simply pass the regionDB/hg19 folder (the parent folder containing your collections) to loadRegionDB() and it will automatically read and annotate your region collections.
+Then simply pass the `regionDB/hg19` folder (the parent folder containing your collections) to `loadRegionDB()` and it will automatically read and annotate your region collections.

 ##### Tips
 * Your files really just need the first 3 columns to be chr, start, and end -- no need to follow exact bed specifications.

+* You don't have to annotate each file in a collection in the same way, but it's helpful.
+Just put in whatever you have and LOLA will default to file name for files you don't annotate better.

+* You could create your initial `0index` file by executing `ls > 0index` in a collection folder.
+Now, add a first line containing `filename`, open in spreadsheet software, and start annotating!

-* Any file starting with a 0 will be ignored by LOLA.
+* Any file starting with a `0` will be ignored by LOLA.
+So don't name your bed files like this!

 * On first load of a collection, LOLA will automatically produce a file called `0sizes` containing the size of each set.